-- 9.86 Over the lifetime of this plan, there will be a significant increase in the aged population and the national trend is for a greater proportion of elderly and disabled residents to stay in their own home, rather than live in a residential institution or retirement home.
-As a result, there needs to be an increase in the overall percentage of new homes built over the plan period that will be required to the meet accessible and adaptable dwellings standards.

-- 9.87 The Government's requirements for the access to and use of dwellings are set out in Part M4 of Schedule 1 to the Building Regulations 2010 (as amended), which contains three categories:
+- 9.86 Over the lifetime of this plan, there will be a significant increase in the aged population.
+The national trend however is for more and more elderly and disabled residents to stay in their own home, rather than live in a residential institution or retirement home.
+As a result, there needs to be an increase in the overall percentage of new homes built over the plan period that will be required to the meet wheelchair accessible standard. - 9.87 The Government's revised approach to technical standards for new development identifies three categories of accessibility for new development: - M4(1) visitable dwellings - M4(2) accessible and adaptable dwellings - M4(3) wheelchair user dwellings(97) - 9.88 Our evidence demonstrates that setting a requirement for half of new homes to be accessible and adaptable will make a positive contribution to the anticipated requirements(98).
+All major schemes should ensure this target is met unless there are specific extenuating circumstances.
+It is recognised that this requirement may not be practicable for some smaller schemes, for example in conversions of existing stock.
+In these instances, a revised requirement will be negotiated having regard to site-specific circumstances. - 9.89 Compliance with the standard will be assessed through the Building Regulations process.
+However, any preceding planning application should ensure that schemes have been designed so as to enable this requirement to be met.

-- M4(1) visitable dwellings

-- M4(2) accessible and adaptable dwellings

-- M4(3) wheelchair user dwellings